WHO AM I?

 I spend my time leading design and product teams, gleefully balancing company objectives, product vision, and ensuring the development and growth of my colleagues.

-A design podcast by Stephen Gates
+A design & architecture podcast

 I realised design was a possible career by around age 15 after a summer spent messing about on Photoshop and Freehand.
 I was attracted to both design and social sciences and decided to read for a Degree in Communications at the University of Malta (focusing on visual communications) with Psychology as my secondary area.